jichangyoon/SAMUAPP/replit.md

 - June 20, 2025.
 Replaced useState balance fetching with React Query for stable caching and duplicate request prevention
 - June 20, 2025.
 Removed SAMU/SOL balance display from header for cleaner UI and improved stability
 - June 20, 2025.
 Optimized wallet connection component by eliminating unnecessary balance API calls in header
+- June 20, 2025.
+Adjusted modal positioning from left-[50%] to left-[40%] for better mobile-first visual alignment
+- June 20, 2025.
+Updated both Dialog and AlertDialog components to use consistent left-shifted positioning
 ```

 ## User Preferences